-Revenue is recognised over the period of the contract using the output method to measure the progress towards complete satisfaction of the performance obligations under the construction contract i.e. based on the level of completion of the physical proportion of contract work todate, certified by professional consultants.
+Revenue is recognised over the period of the contract using the input method (or cost-to-cost method) to measure the progress towards complete satisfaction of the performance obligations under the construction contract, i.e. based on the proportion of construction costs incurred for work performed up to the end of the reporting period as a percentage of the estimated total costs of the construction contract.

 The Group becomes entitled to invoice customers for construction of promised asset based on achieving a series of performance-related milestones (i.e. progress billing).
 The Group previously have recognised a contract asset for any work performed.
 Any amount previously recognised as a contract asset is reclassified to trade receivables at the point at which it is invoiced to the customer.
-If the progress billing exceeds the revenue recognised todate, the Group recognises a contract liability for the difference.
+If the progress billing exceeds the revenue recognised to date, the Group recognises a contract liability for the difference.
 There is not considered to be a significant financing component in contracts with customers as the period between the recognition of revenue and the progress billing is always less than one year.